Mrigthuni

 Mrigthuni (मृगथूनी) is a mountain of Kumaon Himalaya in Uttarakhand, India.
 Mrigthuni standing majestically at 6855 meter 22,490 feet.
 Its joint 28th highest located entirely within the Uttarakhand, India.
 Nanda Devi is the highest mountain in this category.
 It is the 394th highest peak in the world.
 It is located at the southern rim of Nanda Devi Sanctuary.
 It is located just west of Devtoli 6788 meter and north west of Trisul 7120 meter. on the northeast side lies the mighty Nanda Devi 7816 meter and Devistan 6678 meter. on the southern side lies Tharkot 6099 meter.

 Climbing history

 On June 19, 1958, an Indian expedition led by Gurdial Singh made the first ascent of Mrigthuni 22,490 feet via the northeast face on the southern rim of the Nanda Devi basin in Garhwal.
-Gurdial Singh, Aamir Ali, Rajendra Vikram Singh, and two Garhwali HAP reached the summit.
+Gurdial Singh, Aamir Ali, Rajendra Vikram Singh, and two Garhwali high-altitude porters reached the summit.
 In 1964, an all women's team consisting of members from the Bharat Scouts and Guides was led by Joyce Dunsheath to the summit.
 On 28 September 1976 another Indian group from Serampore, West Bengal, climbed Mrigthuni (22,490 feet).
 The team consist of Nitai Roy, Sisir Ghosh, Swapan Sikdar, Rajani Rakshit, Ranjit Rit, Yadav Singh and Sher Singh.

 In 1981 a Spanish expedition was led by Gonzalo Suárez reached the summit (6885 meters) on 11 September.